Types of Water Softeners and Their Advantages

 - Doesn’t always manage to neutralize all hard mineral particles

-Since we’re on the topic of salt-free water softening solutions, a very similar type of device is a water softener.
+Since we’re on the topic of salt-free water softening solutions, a very similar type of device is an electronic water descaler.
 However, physically speaking, the size of a water descaler is significantly smaller than that of either a salt-based or salt-free water softening system.
 More specifically, a water descaler is about the size of a traditional TV remote, whereas water softeners are, as you probably know, much, much larger.

 It works similarly to a saltless water softener, except that instead of neutralizing hard minerals, it reshapes their crystals from a rough, chunky form to a smooth round form that guarantees they won’t stick to any surface.
 This is all thanks to capacitive electromagnetic signals that directly affect inorganic minerals.
 The installation process is very easy and the descaler doesn’t require any maintenance whatsoever.
 All you need is electricity.